Vail Daily column: Law is stories | VailDaily.com

 “Law school is stressful,” he said.

 I asked, “How so?”
-It’s been more than thirty years since I graduated from law school–on the west coast, not the east—and I’ve spend the last three-plus decades nine-to-fiving law.
+It’s been more than thirty years since I graduated from law school — on the west coast, not the east — and I’ve spent the last three-plus decades nine-to-fiving law.

 “It’s so intense.
 There so much to know.
 So much to understand.
 There’s so much competition, so much pressure on you.”